The Disc Golf Hall of Fame

-The Disc Golf Hall Of Fame is an independent organization dedicated to the promotion of disc golf, its premier pioneers, and players.
-It was founded in 1993 by Lavone Wolfe #580 of Huntsville, AL. Lavone also created what is now known as the Headrick Memorial Museum, a collection of memorabilia that help describe the history of our sport, now housed at the International Disc Golf Center in Appling, GA.
+The Disc Golf Hall Of Fame is a 501(c)(3) organization dedicated to the promotion of disc golf, its premier pioneers, and players.
+It was founded in 1993 by Lavone Wolfe of Huntsville, AL. Lavone also created what is now known as the Headrick Memorial Museum, a collection of memorabilia that help describe the history of our sport, currently housed at the International Disc Golf Center in Appling, GA.

-The first round of inductees were nominated in 1993, forever immortalizing their significance and importance to the game of disc golf.
-The first member to be honored was, of course, the father of disc golf and founder of the PDGA, "Steady" Ed Headrick, PDGA #001 "Steady" Ed along with six others voted in for the official first class.
+The first class of inductees were nominated in 1993, forever immortalizing their significance and importance to the game of disc golf.
+The first member honored was, of course, the father of disc golf "Steady" Ed Headrick.
+"Steady" Ed along with six others were voted in for the inaugural class.

 The DGHoF continues to elect outstanding contributors and competitors annually.
 Each year's class of inductees are nominated and elected by the members of The DGHoF.
 Criteria for consideration as of 2022:

 -- Candidates must be at least 45 years old as of January 1st of the year of election.